mercedes-benz/mo360-ftk/README.md

 ![Banner](./docs/assets/banner.png)

-# Daimler MO360 Frontend Toolkit (FTK)
+# Mercedes-Benz MO360 Frontend Toolkit (FTK)

-If you want to learn more about the Daimler MO360 FTK, check out our [documentation](./docs/README.md).
+If you want to learn more about the Mercedes-Benz MO360 FTK, check out our [documentation](./docs/README.md).

 ___